netpositive-money/netpositive-money.github.io/elm-pages/content/faq/index.md

 ## How could we help fight against climate change?

 Bitcoin is money.
-Bitcoiners --- hodlers, miners, exchanges, businesses --- are making money.
+Bitcoiners &mdash; hodlers, miners, exchanges, businesses &mdash; are making money.
 Money can help solve problems.
 So we want to encourage you to give some of that money to causes that you believe can make a difference in the fight against climate change.
 And tell us about it, so we can count it, and one day